riot-ci/RIOT/tests/bench_periph_timer/README.md

 was stopped before setting a timer target.
 The timer should set the new target, but not begin counting towards the target until timer_start is called.
 This is covered by this application under the "stopped" category of test inputs.

+### Avoiding phase lock

+The CPU time used for generation and setting of the next timer target in software is approximately constant across iterations.
+When the application flow is driven by the timer under test, via a mutex which is unlocked from the timer callback, the application will be "phase locked" to the timer under test.
+This peculiarity may hide certain implementation race conditions which only occur at specific phases of the timer ticks.
+In the test application, this problem is avoided by inserting random CPU delay loops at key locations:

+ - After timer_stop
+ - Before timer_set/timer_set_absolute
+ - Before timer_start

 ### Estimating benchmark CPU overhead